Study Abroad Policies

 Students are responsible for their own actions, activities and behavior while participating on a program abroad.
 Serious consideration of health and personal circumstances should be taken in to account by students when applying for or accepting a place on a program abroad.

 Students are obligated to be aware of and comply with local laws and customs while abroad.
 Respect of local customs includes the conscious awareness of cultural attitudes toward alcohol use and sexual behavior.
-As representatives of Johns Hopkins in other countries, we ask that students behave in a manner that is respectful of the rights and well-being of others.
+As representatives of JHU in other countries, we ask that students behave in a manner that is respectful of the rights and well-being of others.

 Students participating in programs abroad are expected to adhere to the Johns Hopkins University Undergraduate Student Code of Conduct, the policies of the program abroad and the terms set forth in the Study Abroad Conditions of Participation agreement.